-Right to Request Restrictions: You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or health care operations.
-You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
-We are not required to agree to your request.
-If we agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-We are required to agree with requested restrictions if:
+Right to Request Restrictions: You have the right to make a written request to restrict or put a limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
+You also have the right to request a limit on your medical information that we disclose to someone involved in your care or the payment for your care, like a family member or friend.
+If we agree to your request we will comply with your request unless the information is needed to provide you with emergency treatment.
+We are generally not required to agree to your request, except as follows:

 Right to Request Confidential Communications: You have the right to receive confidential communications about your own health information by alternative means or at alternative locations.
 This means that you may, for example, designate that we contact you only via e-mail, or at work rather than home.
 To request communications via alternative means or at alternative locations, you must submit a written request to Health Information Management Department.
 All reasonable requests will be granted.

-Right to a Paper Copy of This Notice: You have the right to a paper copy of this Notice at your first treatment encounter at the Hospital.
+Right to a Paper Copy of This Notice: You have the right to a paper copy of this Notice at your first treatment encounter at IMC.
 You may get an additional copy of this Notice at any time by contacting the Admitting Department.
-You may also obtain a copy of this notice at our website, http://www.interfaithmedical.com
+You may also obtain a copy of this notice at our website, http://www.interfaithmedical.com.

-AMENDMENTS/ACCOUNTING & DISCLOSURES: If you wish to request an amendment or accounting of disclosures please submit your request in writing to:
+Access/Amendments/Accounting & Disclosures: If you wish to request access to your records, an amendment of the records or accounting of disclosures please submit your request in writing to: